-Once you book, I will come for a short pre-start session at your home to familiarize myself with your surroundings and allow you to show me where things are, and to meet any other children/pets you have.
+I will then come for a short pre-start session at your home to familiarise myself with your surroundings and allow you to show me where things are, and to meet any other children/pets you have.

-I can begin work with you as soon as the baby has arrived, coming to hospital if needed, or can arrange to start once the partner, if there is one, has gone back to work.
+I can begin work with you as soon as your baby has arrived, coming to hospital if needed, or can arrange to start once your partner has gone back to work.

 I accept Doula UK gift vouchers (an ideal baby shower present!) and accept clients through the Doula UK Access fund.